LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/script.md

-Two ships sail upon tranquil water,
+Two ships sail upon tranquil water, embraced only by a gentle breeze - the sun shines brightly overhead, casting its warm rays upon the tanned crew as they navigate the ship with skilful precision.

 Deckhand:
 	Three years we've been away!
 This last voyage alone has taken 4 months and what do we have to show for it?
 A box of scraps and some pets for the empress!?
 Aye, it'll pay well that's for sure but not a penny of which we'll see - mark me brothers, once this ship docks I'm making straight for the border and leaving the country - it was fucked when we left, it'll be a damn sight worse when we return.